Keloo/dreamcraft.io/_posts/2019-10-14-uikit-previews.md

 We'll return an instance of the type that conforms to UIViewRepresentable(we will add that in the next steps), namely, FeedTableViewCellPreview.

 SwiftUI has rich support for embedding UIViews into SwiftViews in the form of Representable.
 In our case, we want to add a conformant to UIViewRepresentable.
+[More about UIViewRepresentable and how to use any UIView in SwiftUI.](https://dreamcraft.io/posts/swiftui-uiview)

  Now for our purposes, the UIView representable protocol has three requirements that we need to implement.